Waiting for On Campus Counseling

 What should I do if I have an emergency while I am waiting?

-If your circumstances or concerns become more urgent while you are waiting to be assigned to a counselor, call the Counseling Center at x3500 during business hours and ask to speak with your intake counselor or to schedule a same-day emergency appointment.
+If your circumstances or concerns become more urgent while you are waiting to be assigned to a clinician, call the Counseling Center at x3500 during business hours and ask to speak with your intake clinician or to schedule a same-day emergency appointment.
 In any on-campus emergency involving physical harm or threat to life, call AU Public Safety at x3636, as well as your Resident Director if you live in a residential hall.
 In any off-campus emergency, call your local emergency response service.

 REMEMBER: THERE IS NO NEED TO WAIT TO BEGIN ONGOING COUNSELING -- A CENTER CLINICIAN CAN HELP YOU CONNECT NOW WITH PRIVATE CARE THAT IS MAXIMALLY AFFORDABLE, ACCESSIBLE, AND APPROPRIATE FOR YOUR NEEDS.